ThreeDotsLabs/wild-workouts-go-ddd-example/README.md

 14. [**Running integration tests on Google Cloud Build using docker-compose**](https://threedots.tech/post/running-integration-tests-on-google-cloud-build/?utm_source=github.com) _[[v2.7]](https://github.com/ThreeDotsLabs/wild-workouts-go-ddd-example/releases/tag/v2.7)_
 15. *More articles are on the way!*

+### Community

+We're building a Discord community focused on modern business applications.
+It's the place to discuss hard topics, request a review, or ask if something's not clear.
+[Come join us!](https://discord.gg/kTVsGjPYDn)

 ### Directories

 - [api](api/) OpenAPI and gRPC definitions